WalmsleyIsRad/WalmsleyIsRad.github.io/index.md

 # While Loops/Scope 10/26/2018

 This week I learned about how while loops work.
 I also learned about the scope of a variable.
 The scope was described when a variable was active.
 I also learned how to print words in all caps.
 I learned that indenting matters when you want certain code to be placed inside the loop and also outside the loop.
 I learned that variables created inside the loop are only active inside that loop.

+---

+#Functions 11/2/2018

+This week I learned about the basics of functions.
+I learned that you have to type def to create a function.
+I learned that you have to code the functions at the upper lines of code and have the testing part below.
+I learned that you can call the function at any point in time.
+I learned that you can have a function within another function.
+I learned that function are very hard to understand when you have functions withing function.